 Because the dynamical model grid does not fully resolve relatively small features such as tropical storms, an adjustment is made using storm counts from past forecasts and observations.
 The GloSea forecast implicitly includes predictions of the sea-surface temperature (SST) anomalies.
 This season GloSea predicts a warming trend in SST in the tropical North Atlantic, which favours above-average activity.
 However, continued warming in the tropical east and central Pacific is also predicted.
 Warm SST in this region tends to suppress tropical storm activity in the North Atlantic.
 Overall, more tropical storms are predicted this season than seen in the last two seasons (see table above).
 The competing influences of forecast SST in the tropical Pacific and North Atlantic are consistent with the wide 70% range in this year's forecast.

 Recent studies have shown that GloSea and other European models have considerable skill predicting the number of tropical storms - for example successfully predicting the change from the exceptionally active season of 2005 to the below-normal activity of the 2006 season.
-Last year the Met Office forecast was for 10 storms with a 70% probability range of 7-13; in the event, 12 storms were observed to occur.
+Last year the North Atlantic tropical storm seasonal forecast 2007 was for 10 storms with a 70% probability range of 7-13; in the event, 12 storms were observed to occur.